-- A. Take notes!
-You will have a District-issued book; hence, you cannot mark your copy.
-Taking notes in a journal-like fashion will give you a valuable resource for later class discussion and study. - B. Address (succinctly, but in full sentences) the points below: - 1.
-Their Eyes Were Watching God has a "frame" structure (basically a story within a story).
-Why do you think Hurston chose this structure?
+- 1. What is the importance of how the work is structured?
 Give your opinion: Is the structure effective?
 Why or why not? - 2.
 Choose a symbol, some imagery, or other literary device you deem important, and be ready to articulate (communicate) its function in the work.
 Be ready to give at least ONE direct quotation/reference as support, with page number. - 3.
-After completing the reading: Consider and be ready to give your opinion on the significance of the title of the work.
+After completing the reading: Consider and be ready to give your opinion on the significance of the title of the work. - 4.
 IMPORTANT: Be sure to save your work!
-Information/notes you gather over the summer will be transferred to your portfolio at the beginning of the school year.
+Information/notes you gather over the summer will be transferred to your personal portfolio at the beginning of the school year.

-Their Eyes Were Watching God will be a foundational text for the year, serving as a resource for class discussion and literary analysis throughout the IB coursework.
+One Hundred Years of Solitude will be a foundational text for the year, serving as a resource for class discussion and literary analysis throughout the IB coursework.
 Assessments will include a check of your portfolio work, objective test, group work and individual project.